"A wonderful book—informative, moving, engaging, inspiring. I loved it."Pride: Celebrating Diversity & Community

-C4C was originally published through an IndieGoGo campaign which raised over $30,000 for the National Network of Abortion Funds (NNAF), a charity that helps to remove financial and logistical barriers to abortion access, so that everyone can have full reproductive choice.
+C4C was originally published through an IndieGoGo campaign which raised over $30,000 in donations for the National Network of Abortion Funds (NNAF), a charity that helps to remove financial and logistical barriers to abortion access, so that everyone can have full reproductive choice.
 Future sales of the anthology benefit the editors and contributors.

 C4C has also partnered with We Testify, a group of women, trans and nonbinary folks who tell their own abortion stories, to fight stigma and push back against the continuing attacks on abortion care.